CSB-SeongminCheon/Algae_review_test/README.md

-# Algae review - phylotranscritpomic analysis pipeline
+# phylotranscritpomic analysis pipeline for phycologist

 Citation: Cheon, S., Zhang, J. and Park, C., 2020.
 Is phylotranscriptomics as reliable as phylogenomics?.
 Molecular biology and evolution, 37(12), pp.3672-3683.